-One of the biggest mistakes we see parents and students making when they come to us is starting new nonprofits.
+One of the biggest mistakes we see parents and students making when they come to us is asking “How can I start a new nonprofit as a highschooler?”
 Now, nonprofits are a powerful force for good in many areas, picking up where the government leaves off, and helping numerous people, places, and causes.
 The problem is not with nonprofits themselves, but in how high school students approach them.

 High school students are, understandably, frequently concerned about their activities, and what colleges will think of how they’ve spent their time.
-We’ve written a previous guide to extracurriculars in general, but feel an update is in order.
-In this article we’ll explain why nonprofits are so popular, why founding them is usually a mistake, and where you should focus your time and energy instead to best impress colleges.
+We’ve written a previous guide to extracurriculars in general, but feel more clarity is needed on nonprofits for college admissions.
+In this article we’ll explain why nonprofits are so popular, why founding them is usually a mistake, and where you should focus your time and energy instead to best impress colleges

 There are a number of traits colleges look for when they read applications, notably leadership ability and community involvement.
-Colleges have a great deal of nuance in how they evaluate students’ leadership skills, and how they’ve contributed to a community.
-Many students and parents, however are looking for a silver bullet, an activity so good and so impressive that colleges won’t be able to ignore it, and that will guarantee their acceptance.
+Many students and parents, however, are looking for a silver bullet, an activity so good and so impressive that colleges won’t be able to ignore it, and that will guarantee their acceptance.

 Nonprofits seem like an obvious choice to demonstrate the traits colleges are looking for, and founding one is even better than joining one, for what better way to show leadership than by becoming the leader of a fledgling organization?